precize/OWASP-Agentic-AI/README.md

 - Shobhit Mehta
 - Jon Frampton
 - Moushmi Banerjee
-- Sid Dadana
 - Michael Machado
-- Alok Talgaonkar
-- Sunil Arora: Technical input
-- S M Zia Ur Rashid: Content contributions
+- S M Zia Ur Rashid

 ## This project has been made possible through the support and contributions of professionals from leading organizations including:
 - Jacobs